 Contat me now about booking your spot!

-Join Corepower Yoga Instructors Heidi Beachley and Rebecca Baack on a yoga retreat on the remote island of Isla Colon in the Bocas del Toro archipelago of Panama.
+Join Corepoweryoga teacher Heidi Beachley & Mecha teacher Rebecca Baack on a yoga retreat on the remote island of Isla Colon in the Bocas del Toro archipelago of Panama.

 About the Leaders